mongock/mongock/README.md

 ## Sample projects
 >**Note:** Sample projects are not updated.
 We are working to have them updated as soon as possible.

-In [here](https://github.com/cloudyrock/mongock-samples) you can find some sample projects that show you how to use Mongock.
+In [here][sampleProject] you can find some sample projects that show you how to use Mongock.

 ## Contributing
-If you would like to contribute to Mongock project, please read [how to contribute](././community/CONTRIBUTING.md) for details on our collaboration process and standards.
+If you would like to contribute to Mongock project, please read [how to contribute][contributing] for details on our collaboration process and standards.

 ## Roadmap
 ### Version 4.0.0